Spring 2017 Groups

-The Transgender Support Group is open to any student who identifies as transgender or who may be exploring their gender identity or gender expression.
-The group meets weekly to provide a safe & confidential space for students to connect, receive support, and explore relevant topics or issues.
+This group is open to any student who identifies as transgender, gender nonconforming, or who may be exploring their gender identity or gender expression.

 ADHD Skills Group

-This weekly, structured group provides support and strategies for students diagnosed with ADHD.
+This weekly, structured group provides support to students with an ADHD diagnosis.

 The Center for Counseling and Student Development welcomes YOU to inquire specifics about group offerings and/or make suggestions for future groups!